naturalinteraction/basil/README.md

 - [x] Segmentation: multi-dimensional k-means clustering as a tool
 - [x] Lab, Luv, YUV color spaces
 - [x] Superpixels
-- [ ] Perspective mask
+- [x] Probability map instead of binary mask: likelihood of a pixel to belong to a class based on color and spatial location (neighborhood); blur to diffuse probability
-- [ ] Probability map instead of binary mask: likelihood of a pixel to belong to a class based on color and spatial location (neighborhood); blur to diffuse probability and no thresholding
+- [ ] Perspective mask, perspective invariant areas
 - [ ] Find biomass segmentation algorithm params automatically
 - [ ] Textural information: spatial frequency function pixel by pixel, textons and their neighborhood histograms; Sobel, Scharr and Laplacian on these channels separately: saturation, brightness, luminance + Canny
 - [ ] ~~Segmentation: Otsu thresholding and adaptive thresholding~~